getlago/lago/README.md

 </p>

 <!-- ABOUT THE PROJECT -->
-## The programmable billing API for product-led SaaS
+## The programmable API for usage-based billing
 https://user-images.githubusercontent.com/24354699/180470821-10f5e6e6-c57f-41d9-b1bd-f5a2ded60747.mov